missleung/STAT540-genomics-project/Code/Step4/geneset_enrichment_analysis.md

 ### Preparing the inputs

-We extract three columns including "new gane name", "probe", and "adjusted P value" for all the genes in our data set.Next, we count the number of probes that are assiociated with a particular gene and assign zero to those probes that do not coresspond to any gene in the data set.
+We extract three columns including "new gane name", "probe", and "adjusted P value" for all the genes in our data set.
+Next, we count the number of probes corresponding to a particular gene and assign zero to the probees that are not significant and have P value greater than 0.05.

 ``` r
 extracted_data <- modified_data[,c(2, 3,6)]